-Iceland's home to around 130 volcanos (18 of which have erupted since the island was settled in the 9th century) and black beaches have risen from the ashes.
-Vik Beach, or Reynisfjara as it's known to locals, is the island's most famous and boasts insane basalt columns, lava formations, towering cliffs, and caves.
+Iceland is home to around 130 volcanos (18 of which have erupted since the island was settled in the 9th century) and black beaches have risen from the ashes.
+Vik Beach—or Reynisfjara, as it's known to locals—is the island's most famous, and boasts impressive basalt columns, lava formations, towering cliffs, and caves.

 Tenerife, Canary Islands

 When an artist actually designs your entire beachscape, it had better be one of the prettiest ones in the world, or somebody owes the Canary Islands some money.
 Fortunately, the vision of native Canarian artist Cesar Manrique holds up, with lush gardens and palm trees against shimmering black sand, where colors pop brightly in the sun when viewed from the water.
 Past the gardens, you’ll find a two-level promenade full of cafes and restaurants, perfect for taking in the scenery on a lazy summer afternoon.

 This aptly named pebble beach in Maui's Waianapanapa State Park—formed when lava hit the ocean and shattered—is just one fragment of Maui's natural splendor.
 That being said, this spectacular quarter-mile stretch—dotted with freshwater caves, lava formations, and ancient burial grounds/temples—is worthy of all the accolades.